-Rapid and deterministic nanoscale assembly of quantum emitters remains to be a daunting challenge for the realization of practical, on-chip quantum photonic devices.
+Rapid and deterministic nanoscale assembly of quantum emitters remains a daunting challenge for the realization of practical, on-chip quantum photonic devices.
 The major bottleneck is the time-consuming second-order photon autocorrelation measurements for the classification of solid-state quantum emitters into “single” and “non-single” photon sources during the quantum device assembly.
 We have adapted supervised machine learning algorithms to perform such classification in an efficient sub-second process based on sparse autocorrelation data.
 We demonstrate an ~80% fidelity of emitter classification based on datasets containing on average only one co-detection event per bin.
 In contrast, the conventional fitting classification method based on Levenberg-Marquardt fitting typically requires two-orders of magnitude longer collection times, and it fails entirely when applied to the same datasets.
 We anticipate that machine learning-based classification will provide a unique route to enable rapid and scalable assembly of quantum nanophotonic devices and can be directly extended to other quantum optical measurements, promising breakthroughs in quantum information, sensing and super-resolution microscopy.

 Z.A.
 Kudyshev, S.I.
 Bogdanov, T. Isacsson, A.V.
 Kildishev, A. Boltasseva and V. M. Shalaev, preprint available on arXiv at https://arxiv.org/abs/1908.08577